quipucords/quipucords/docs/source/install_scripted.rst

 Offline Dependencies:
 +++++++++++++++++++++

-The following associated dependencies must be installed onto the offline machine before the offline installation script can be executed.
+The following associated dependencies must be installed onto the offline machine before the installation script can be executed.

 **Server Dependencies:**